Our Bibimbap recipe is easy, healthy and delicious. Try it out now and learn how to cook Korean easily.

 Kimchi contains a lot of vitamin B which helps you to boost your immune system.
 Winter is coming and the flue season is upon us.
 Get a good chunk of Kimchi and make it part of your diet, to get your immune system into a good state.

 Don’t worry that you might get bored of Kimchi.
 You can have your Kimchi with so many different meals and they will all taste amazing.
 Once you get used to a Kimchi diet you will never want to live without this superfood anymore.
 Did I mention that 300 different types of Kimchi exist?
 There is some diversity for you and your meals.
+If you are looking for more Korean recipes or you just want to lose weight the Korean way, you have to have a look at our Korean diet book.

 Many superfoods come and go.
 Just like any other trend that disappears after a while.
 And many of these trendy foods are expensive.
 Say hello to Kimchi and its amazing price tag.
 We are talking about a vegetable and yes, a little bit will go a long way here.